 - A free trial account is available for testing out the platform;

-Market Leader — Effective for Real Estate Agent Lead Distribution
+Market Leader — Real Estate High Value Leads Distribution

 Market Leader takes a different approach—they give you exclusive territory rights, so you’re not competing with other agents for the same leads.
 That’s huge in real estate where everyone’s fighting over the same prospects.
 Their lead volume guarantees help smooth out those seasonal ups and downs that make cash flow planning a nightmare.